Rebnersaurus/JerkenhagKverneRebner/README.md

 - Any up to date web browser

 # Installation
-- Copi the files from the repository and download.
+- Copy the files from the repository and download.
 - Download either XAMPP (PC) or MAMP (mac)

 XAMPP instructions